geonhee619/ASMC-BayesCV/README.md

   - **RAM**: 12 GB
   - **Julia**: v1.11.5
   - **Threads:** 2

-    - Note the default environment in Google Colab differs from the aforementioned original and recommended (8-12 thread) setup.
+> **Note:** Note the default environment in Google Colab differs from the aforementioned original and recommended (8-12 thread) setup.